The triangular relationship

 Diet – gut microbiota – inflammation

 There is increasing evidence that our gut bacteria (microbiota) play a significant role in inflammation, a key driver of many chronic diseases.
-This review examined the impact of three dietary patterns on the microbiota and how that influences inflammation and overall health.
-A Western diet – high in processed foods, red meat, sugars and unhealthy fats – was found to encourage the growth of harmful bacteria, which increase the risk of inflammation obesity, diabetes, inflammatory bowel disease and cardiovascular disease.
+This review examined the impact of three dietary patterns on the microbiota and how diet can influence inflammation and overall health.
+A Western diet – high in processed foods, red meat, sugars and unhealthy fats – was found to encourage the growth of harmful bacteria, which increase the risk of inflammation linked to obesity, diabetes, inflammatory bowel disease and cardiovascular disease.

 The authors suggest that a further understanding of the connection between diet, gut microbiota and inflammation could be key to preventing and managing chronic diseases.